ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/payment_script.md

 > **Note:** The payment script (ScriptPubKey) not necessarily contains the hashed public key(s) permitted to spend the bitcoin.

 So now you understand the relationship between a Private Key, a Public Key, a Public Key Hash, a Bitcoin Address and a ScriptPubKey.
-Let me sum it up with the whole diagram and the corresponding code: